scottie-l/reading-notes/reading-notes-301/class-10.md

 6. What does the word ‘debugger’ do in your code?
 It stops the execution of your program where you inserted it.

-Chrome developer tools - open pg with your JS code (Ctrl + o in Windows) and choose your file to debug, click the line you wanna debug and refresh your page again(F5).
+Chrome developer tools - open pg with your JS code (Ctrl + o in Windows) and choose your file to debug, click the line you want to debug and refresh your page again(F5).

 <b><a href = "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors">"JS errors ref. on MDN"</a>